 Your sciatic nerve, which is the largest nerve in your body, exits at the base of your spinal column and travels down both legs.
 The nerve is as thick as your thumb where it leaves the spine, and it can easily become inflamed by a range of conditions, including:

 When your sciatica pain is mild or has recently started, your pain specialist will probably suggest at-home treatments.
-For the first few days of a sciatica flare-up, use cold packs several times a day for 20 minutes.
+For the first few days of a flare-up, use cold packs several times a day for 20 minutes.
 After day three, you can use heat to soothe the painful areas.

 Because sciatica occurs from nerve compression, stretching can reduce your symptoms and make you feel better.
 The team at Florida Medical Pain Management often recommends yoga and lower back stretches that you hold for at least 30 seconds.

-If the symptoms of sciatica don’t improve within a few weeks or your sciatic pain becomes severe, your pain management specialist would then prescribe anti-inflammatories or muscle relaxants.
+If the symptoms don’t improve within a few weeks or your sciatic pain becomes severe, your pain management specialist would then prescribe anti-inflammatories or muscle relaxants.
 If more aggressive treatments are necessary, they can administer steroid injections or prescribe physical therapy.

 With a variety of available treatments, you don’t have to live with sciatica pain.
 Call Florida Medical Pain Management today to schedule your initial consultation or book your appointment online.